oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Unregistered License
 <use-of-unregistered-license>
-It MUST be tested that the all license identifiers and exceptions are listed either in the official SPDX license identifier list or AboutCode's "ScanCode LicenseDB".
+It SHALL be tested that the all license identifiers and exceptions are listed either in the official SPDX license identifier list or AboutCode's "ScanCode LicenseDB".